Polat Kaya

 Polat Kaya (born 6 January 1986) is a Turkish professional basketball coach and former player who played at the small forward position.
-He is assistant coach for London Lions of the British Basketball League (BBL) and the EuroCup.
+He is assistant coach for London Lions of the British Basketball League (BBL).

 Professional career

 In 2003, he started his professional career at Darüşşafaka.
 He transferred to Bandırma B.İ.K. in the 2004-2005 season and then he played at Mersin BB and TED Ankara.

 In the 2017–2018 season, he became a member of Türk Telekom.
 On 29 September 2020, Kaya signed with Lokman Hekim Fethiye Belediyespor.

 Coaching career

 Following retirement, he has started his coaching career by becoming assistant coach for London Lions of the British Basketball League (BBL).